 N52 Grade neodymium magnets are the strongest permanent magnets currently available.
 The ”N” is for Neodymium and the number its grade or strength.
 A grade of Neodymium (N35-N52) means that a specific concentration of neodymium combined with the processes used and the technical capabilities of the factory producing this batch of Neodymium alloy is physically capable of being magnetized to the assigned “N” grade.
 A gauss meter must measure N52 grade at 49.5-52 MGOe (units of megagauss-oersteds or MGOe) to be classified as N52.
 An N35 grade must measure 33-35 MGOe.

 Do Neodymium magnets rust?

 Neodymium magnets are a composition of mostly Neodymium, Iron and Boron.
 If left exposed to the elements, the iron in the magnet will rust.
-Typically in 6-8 months the magnet will be useless.
+Typically in 6-8 months the magnets will be useless.
 To protect the magnet so from corrosion and to strengthen the brittle magnet material, it is usually coated with a Nickel Copper Nickel covering.
 This helps some.
 However, if the magnet is going to be outside it is better to use a samarium cobalt magnet.